acallesalda/acallesalda.github.io/_pages/about.md

 News
 ======
-May 2024: Will be giving some talks over the summer at [JSM 2024](https://ww2.amstat.org/meetings/jsm/2024/) and [METMA XI](https://metmaxi.netlify.app)
+May 2024: Will be giving some talks over the summer at [JSM 2024](https://ww2.amstat.org/meetings/jsm/2024/) and [METMA XI](https://metmaxi.netlify.app).

-Sep 2023: Started working in the [Katzfuss group](https://sites.google.com/view/katzfuss/group) Aug 2023: Passed the Statistics' PhD qualifying exam at the University of Wisconsin-Madison
+Sep 2023: Started working in the [Katzfuss group](https://sites.google.com/view/katzfuss/group).

+Aug 2023: Passed the Statistics' PhD qualifying exam at the University of Wisconsin-Madison.